Expanding Abortion Access Throughout Pregnancy

 Expanding access to abortion is popular

 Massachusetts residents are demanding that our commonwealth continue to be a beacon for care in a post-Dobbs world, and especially as Trump takes office once again.
-Massachusetts residents overwhelmingly support access to abortion.
+According to polling conducted by the Reproductive Equity Now Foundation and EMC Research, two in three Massachusetts voters support expanding access to abortion later in pregnancy based on the professional judgment of a physician.

 Massachusetts has a critical role to play as a beacon for reproductive health care in a second Trump Administration.
 Our commonwealth must be a place where people can seek compassionate, essential abortion care, no matter what point in pregnancy.